CCMS-UCSD/GNPSDocumentation/docs/networking.md

 Please ensure that the file is saved as a tab separated text file.
 Excel (xlsx), rich text (rtf) are not acceptable.

+For Qiita users that wish to reconcile sample identifiers so that the biom and metadata output are compatible with Qiita, please provide an extra column (#SampleID).
+GNPS will understand this extra metadata column and rewrite sample identifers for BIOM and metadata to this sample identifier rather than using the mass spectrometry filename by default.

 Pardon our dust as we are migrating this documentation, if we missed anything, please check out our [Legacy Documentation](https://bix-lab.ucsd.edu/display/Public/Metadata+table+in+GNPS).

 ### \`ili 3D Mapping Files